-The founder of our firm, Fletcher D. Thompson, is a native of Spotsylvania County, Virginia, where he was born on August 11, 1921.
+The founder of our firm, Fletcher D. Thompson, was a native of Spotsylvania County, Virginia, where he was born on August 11, 1921.

 After graduating in 1941 from Spartanburg Methodist College (then Textile Industrial Institute) in Spartanburg, South Carolina, he accepted a clerical position as Student Fingerprint Classifier at the Federal Bureau of Investigation in Washington, D.C.
 Mr. Thompson, while working at the FBI, continued his college studies at American University and George Washington University and was appointed as a Special Agent of the FBI in 1944.
 He received his Juris Doctorate Degree from the University of Toledo Law School in 1951.